 Here are some pros and cons of HELOC.

 A HELOC is fairly easy to get if you have enough equity in your home and a decent credit history.

-A HELOC is als0 typically less expensive than a personal loan.
+A HELOC is also typically less expensive than a personal loan.

 The cons of a HELOC

 A home equity line of credit does have some disadvantages.
-For one, the interest rate is variable so monthly payments can be unpredictable, especially when rates are rising as they now are.
+For one, the interest rate is variable so monthly payments can be unpredictable, especially when rates are on the rise.

-HELOC rates currently are slightly higher than interest rates on conventional mortgages, which is unfortunate for homeowners with a super-low-rate first mortgage who would like to tap their equity.
-Bankrate’s May 30 survey showed the average 30-year fixed-rate mortgage rate to be only 4.64 percent.
+HELOC rates currently are slightly higher than interest rates on conventional mortgages.
+This is unfortunate for homeowners with a super-low-rate first mortgage who would like to tap their equity.
+Bankrate’s interest rate survey from May 22 showed the average 30-year fixed-rate mortgage rate to be only 4.27 percent.

 Many lenders also charge an annual fee to keep the HELOC open, even if you don’t withdraw any of the money.